How To Achieve A Restful Night’s Sleep With Insomnia Therapies

 In addition to a physical exam, a specialist may ask you to keep a sleep diary to record your sleep patterns, quality, and any specific incidents of sleep disruption.
 This information can help the doctor understand the severity of symptoms and determine an appropriate treatment plan.
 In some cases, a sleep study may also be recommended to observe sleep habits and rule out other sleep disorders.

 Insomnia can sometimes be influenced by genetics.
-Research suggests several genes associated with sleep and wake regulation could make a person more susceptible to insomnia.
+Research suggests several genes associated with sleep and wake control could make a person more susceptible to insomnia.
 If you have a family history of sleep disorders, you might be more likely to experience insomnia.

 iStock